sanreee/cbr-cli/README.md

   -A                List alerts :: e.g. type report_score:[90 TO *] when
                     prompted.
 Currently works only without -a (all instances mode)!
+  --csv             Output to CSV
+  --hits            Only count hits for query
   -m M              Choose between following modes:
                           domain  = Manually enter domains or with -W (wordlist) ip      = Manually enter IPs or with -W (wordlist)